The 2025 CSAW Experience

 I forgot to take pics of the chili oil beef noodles at the Flushing Golden Mall (my stomach ate before my phone sorry), but the food there was amazing.
 Instead, here’s a picture of the fish tank that they had.

-I bought $40 worth of scratchers after this and won back $100 !!! (best moment of this trip on god)
+I bought $40 worth of scratchers after this and won back $100!!! (best moment of the trip, for sure)

 We then spent some of that money on some delicious Xiaolongbaos at Nan Xiang Xiaolongbao.

-Meanwhile, the CTF locked the fuck in and won the CTF at midnight
+Meanwhile, the CTF team really locked in and won the CTF at midnight.

 Day 2.5 (11/8)

-After our CTF victory, the team decided to come to the CTF afterparty at Little More.
-We got to meet and talk to a lot of our fellow CTFers from GTech, .;,;. , UCLA, etc. The CTF afterparty was a cozy and eventful end to CSAW with lots of food, music, and catching up with friends.
+After our CTF victory, the team decided to go to the CTF afterparty at Little More.
+We got to meet and talk to a lot of our fellow CTFers from GTech, .;,;., UCLA, etc. The CTF afterparty was a cozy and eventful end to CSAW with lots of food, music, and catching up with friends.

 Day 3 (11/8)

 This was our departing day, as well as the awards ceremony day.
-We all woke up early to attend the awards ceremony, only to see that none of our events were mentioned ???
-We were genuinely pissed that our winning events were completely ignored, so we left early and grabbed brunch at La Pecora Bianca in Soho.
+We all woke up early to attend the awards ceremony, only to see that none of our events were mentioned???
+We were genuinely upset that our winning events were completely ignored, so we left early and grabbed brunch at La Pecora Bianca in Soho.

-Somehow this Dudcom guy decided to divert from us to get clothes, got lost with a dead phone, went to the wrong location, and then arrived a full hour late from our reservation.
-Man wanted to wash the dishes or something (?)
+Somehow Dudcom decided to split off from us to get clothes, got lost with a dead phone, went to the wrong location, and then arrived a full hour late for our reservation.
+He really managed to make the timing as difficult as possible.

-After the brunch, most people have already left NYC except me, Vy, and AC.
-The rest of the day was just us 3 fucking around in NYC with really no plans.
-We went to random stores, and also had our first taste of Molly Tea, which tasted like the most premium Jasmine Tea ever.
+After brunch, most people had already left NYC except me, Vy, and AC.
+The rest of the day was just us 3 wandering around NYC with really no plans.
+We went to random stores and also had our first taste of Molly Tea, which tasted like the most premium jasmine tea ever.

 We later decided to chill at Central Park for a bit, and that was also when CSAW Finals public rating voting started.
-Uhhh, the results you can see for yourself.
-I was also tired… and took a quick nap in the middle of the park.
+The results speak for themselves.
+I was also tired and took a quick nap in the middle of the park.

-We also had a fun lil photoshoot, with 3 guys who had no photography skills.
-I think we cooked though.
+We also had a fun little photoshoot with 3 guys who had no photography skills.
+I think it still turned out pretty well, though.

 The Dinner Incident

 The 165 at the bottom doesn’t stand for a page number or anything.
 It was the price.
 Per person.
-Holy shit.
-And you’d think those food items on the menu would be huge if it were for that price right?
+That was a lot.
+And you’d think those food items on the menu would be huge if it were for that price, right?
 Here’s a sample portion:

-This was Yingtao NYC, the first contemporary restaurant in the city to receive a Michelin Star.
-The menu above was the tasting menu, meaning that its purpose is to serve samples of the restaurant’s signature dishes, in miniture portions of 1-2 bites each.
+This was Yingtao NYC, the first contemporary restaurant in the city to receive a Michelin star.
+The menu above was the tasting menu, meaning that its purpose is to serve samples of the restaurant’s signature dishes in miniature portions of 1 to 2 bites each.
 You could go here to see all of the meals.

 They were absolutely incredible, and I loved every sample that came out.
 It was a phenomenal experience.
 Vy seems like he would agree.

 What was troublesome was the price.
-Since this dinner kinda went under everyone else in SPL’s nose, we had to explain ourselves after 🥺🥺.
+Since this dinner kind of went under everyone else’s nose in SPL, we had to explain ourselves afterward.

-We weren’t even full after all of that, so we decided to share a whole Banana Pudding Cup from Magnolia Bakery to fill up, extrodinarily well made.
+We weren’t even full after all of that, so we decided to share a whole Banana Pudding Cup from Magnolia Bakery to fill up.
+It was extraordinarily well made.

 This was when we had to go our own ways, and marked the end of our amazing CSAW Trip.

-Again thank you to NYU for hosting this amazing competition and the facilities for it.
+Again, thank you to NYU for hosting this amazing competition and for the facilities.
 We will definitely try to qualify for CSAW Finals 2026.

 Bye Bye!